Retiree Health Benefit Plans: Modifying and Terminating Legacy Benefits

 Faculty

-James P. McElligott,
+James P. McElligott

 Partner

-He handles employment, executive compensation and benefit related matters for corporations and public agencies.
+Mr. McElligott handles employment, executive compensation and benefit related matters for corporations and public agencies.
 He regularly advises employers on ERISA and denial of benefit issues.

 Partner

-Fellheimer & Eichen, Philadelphia
+Fellheimer & Eichen

 He is an expert in all aspects of tax, ERISA, employee benefits, executive compensation and employment law and provides advice to large, publicly held financial institutions and other corporations.
 He handles compliance requirements for retirement plans as well as drafting, amending and operating nonqualified plans of deferred compensation in accordance with Section 409A, COBRA, and HIPPA.